Bug Herding Explained

 E.g., you have a card called 'App freezes when user joins supergroup'.
 One of the new volunteers asks in their regional group: 'I have a user that says his app crashes when people add him to groups'.
 You show them your card, but realize that it didn't mention the words 'crash', 'add', or 'group'.

 So you add them to the list of keywords below the card.
 Then you check if it's now possible to find your card using a different description of the problem.
-You find that a card from 2013 called 'A group of aliens crash-landed on DC1, adding more trouble for the admins' is shown first for this query and delete it because it's a lie and therefore shouldn't be on Trello.
+You find that a card from 2013 called 'A group of aliens crash-landed on DC1, adding more trouble for the admins' is shown first for this query and delete it because it's a lie and therefore shouldn't be on the Bug Platform.

 Affected devices

 As soon as we see some kind of consistency, we can add things to the title.
-E.g., if we see that all iOS8 devices have the problem and devices running any other version of the OS do not.
+E.g., if we see that all iOS26 devices have the problem and devices running any other version of the OS do not.

 Reporting to developers